RohitBansal-github/job-tracker-app/README.md

 - 🔒 **User Authentication**: Secure login and signup with JWT.
 - 📋 **Job Management**: Create, read, update, and delete job applications with details like company, position, status, and notes.
 - 🔍 **Job Status Filters**: Sort applications by *Applied*, *Rejected*, or *Accepted* statuses.
-- 🔔 **Real-time Notifications**: Alerts for status updates or reminders.
 - 📱 **Responsive UI**: Mobile-friendly design with a vibrant blue gradient wave background.

 ## Tech Stack